Andrew Henderson

 This Dutch Caribbean island names its digital nomad visa the @HOME in Curaçao program.
 The visa duration is six months and can be extended for an additional six months.

-Duration: Six months, and it can be renewed for an additional six months.
+Duration: 6 months – can be renewed for an additional 6 months.

 Requirements include: